plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

     confirmation.gardener.cloud/deletion: "true"
 ```

-Important, pay attention to the indentation, it's YAML!!!
+Make sure you pay attention to the indentation.
+It's YAML!

 ## Creation of the Kubernetes cluster

-If you have done everything above accordingly, we finally come to the actual creation of the cluster.
+Once you have done all of the above, you are ready to create the cluster.

-We switch to the working directory with our shell, where we have created the versions.tf, cluster.tf and gardener.tf and first initialize the Terraform and let it install the kubectl provider:
+We switch to the working directory with our shell where we have created versions.tf, cluster.tf and gardener.tf, initialize Terraform and let it install the kubectl provider:

 ```bash
 terraform init
 ```

-The output here should resemble this:
+The output should look like this:

 ```bash
 Initializing the backend...